jiangbin216/kvstore/intl.en-US/User Guide/Manage instances/Enable password-free access.md

 4. On the Instance Information page, find the Connection Information section and click **Enable Password-free Access**.
 5. In the message that appears, click **OK**.

-Refresh the Instance Information page. **Disable Password-free Access** is displayed.
-You can click **Disable Password-free Access** if password-free access is not necessary.
-However, applications that use the password-free access function cannot connect to databases if this function is disabled.
-Exercise caution when you disable this function.
+To disable password-free access, refresh the Instance Information page until **Disable Password-free Access** is displayed, then click it.
+However, applications that use the password-free access function lose connection to databases if this function is disabled.

-**Note:** If your application is already connected to the instance before password-free access is enabled, restart the application and reconnect to the ApsaraDB for Redis instance for this function to take effect.
+**Note:** If your application is already connected to the instance before password-free access is enabled, reconnect it to the ApsaraDB for Redis instance for this function to take effect.

 ## Related operations {#section_lh5_zmp_tgb .section}